 Natural treats the editor command N

 like a system command.
-N
+N corresponds to the system

-command RENUMBER
+command RENUMBER.

 If you have changed the source code by typing in a modification or by using an editor command, a system command cannot be entered until you press ENTER.